hokiegeek2/slurm-cloud-integration/README.md

 ## Slurm Docker Images

-The combination of the slurm-single-node, slurm-client and slurm-jupyter-docker Dockerfiles are based upon the excellent work by [Rodrigo Ancavil](https://medium.com/analytics-vidhya/slurm-cluster-with-docker-9f242deee601).
+The combination of the slurm-single-node, slurm-client and slurm-jupyter Dockerfiles are based upon the excellent work by [Rodrigo Ancavil](https://medium.com/analytics-vidhya/slurm-cluster-with-docker-9f242deee601).

 ### slurm-single-node: full stack, single-node Slurm in Docker